ballerina-platform/module-ballerina-jwt/examples/order-management-service/README.md

 - The 'API Gateway' intercepts the request from the end-user, extracts the token, and then talks to the 'STS' connected to validate the token.
 - After validating the token, the 'STS' issues a new JWT signed by itself.
 This JWT includes the user details.
-- The 'API Gateway' passes the new JWT to the 'Order Management Service', and it needs only trust this STS to accept the token as valid.
-The 'Order Management Service' validates the signature of the JWT to make sure that it's issued by the 'STS' it trusts.
-Apart from the signature validation, the 'Order Management Service' also does the issuer and audience validation.
+- The 'API Gateway' passes the new JWT to the 'Order Service', and it needs only trust this STS to accept the token as valid.
+The 'Order Service' validates the signature of the JWT to make sure that it's issued by the 'STS' it trusts.
+  Apart from the signature validation, the 'Order Service' also does the issuer and audience validation.
 - The 'Order Service' talks to 'Inventory Service' with mTLS (mutual TLS).

 In this approach, JWT helps us to achieve two things.
 First, it helps to pass the end-user context across microservices